Post job

 A protective officer is in charge of preventing theft and damages in stores and other establishments.
 Among their responsibilities include monitoring alarm systems and surveillance cameras, patrolling areas, keeping an eye on suspicious activities and behavior, developing strategies to enforce security protocols, and responding to distress.
 There are also instances where they must conduct inspections and produce reports.
 Furthermore, as a protective officer, it is essential to coordinate with law enforcement should the situation require.

-As far as similarities go, this is where it ends because a security responsibility requires skills such as "ladders," "good judgment," "stars," and "transport individuals."
+While similarities exist, there are also some differences between securities and protective officer.
+For instance, security responsibilities require skills such as "ladders," "good judgment," "stars," and "transport individuals."
 Whereas a protective officer is skilled in "security systems," "patients," "security procedures," and "criminal justice."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 A protection security officer is responsible for maintaining the safety and security within the premises to protect the employees and company assets.
 Protection security officers inspect the facilities and patrol around the building to identify unusual activities and monitor suspicious people.
 They also check surveillance equipment and escalate incident reports to the security team for immediate actions to prevent potential hazards and operational delays.
 A protection security officer must have excellent communication and observational skills, especially in assisting and verifying the identity of guests and checking their luggage upon arrival.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, security responsibilities are more likely to require skills like "ladders," "good judgment," "customer service," and "stars."
-Meanwhile, a armed guard might be skilled in areas such as "cash management," "national security," "law enforcement," and "security services."
+Meanwhile, an armed guard has duties that require skills in areas such as "cash management," "national security," "law enforcement," and "security services."
 These differences highlight just how different the day-to-day in each role looks.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from securities resumes, they are more likely to have skills like "ladders," "good judgment," "customer service," and "stars."
-But a commissioned security officer might have skills like "vehicle patrols," "security services," "deter crime," and "security breaches."
+The required skills of the two careers differ considerably.
+For example, securities are more likely to have skills like "ladders," "good judgment," "customer service," and "stars."
+But a commissioned security officer is more likely to have skills like "vehicle patrols," "security services," "deter crime," and "security breaches."

-Commissioned security officers are known to earn similar educational levels when compared to securities.
-Additionally, they're 2.0% more likely to graduate with a Master's Degree, and 0.1% more likely to earn a Doctoral Degree.
+Commissioned security officers typically earn similar educational levels compared to securities.
+Specifically, they're 2.0% more likely to graduate with a Master's Degree, and 0.1% more likely to earn a Doctoral Degree.